ArjavaTripathi/IACode/README.md

 Tracks which application was opened and when since the softwares download.
 Also sends an email based on the usage of Applications.

-Softwares Used:
+Softwares and Libraries Used:
+- Python
   - PyQt5
+  - SQLite3
+  - psutil
+  - threading
+  - re (Regular Expressions)
--
+  - Inheritance (Single and Multi-Level)